dantasse/ssuiweb2014/p2/project2.md

 Methods:

 - draw: Draws itself and its children.
 If a child is not visible (visible property set to false), does not draw it.
+Scales, translates, and rotates children according to each child's scale, (left, top), and theta values.

 Fields (in addition to those specified by ancestors):